nick125/ArduinoIDE-PyQt/README.txt

 * Integrated help browser and api documentation
 * Ability to monitor a serial in a seperate window
 * speak and code more than one arduino session at a time
+* code wizzards
+* API editor
+* Eventually a shared cloud of snippets and libs integrated
+* Source control embedded
+* Run it on ipod, winme etc

 == See Also ==
 * Debian-arduino - http://www.arduino.cc/playground/Linux/Debian#alioth_project